italia/ckan-it/README.md

 * CKAN_SOLR_URL *(format: http://{CKAN_SOLR_HOST}:{CKAN_SOLR_PORT}/solr/ckan)* - The full URL of the Solr service.

-## How to build and test CKAN
+## How to run CKAN

 In this repository, CKAN and its related tools are redistributed as a set of Docker containers interacting with one each other.

-The `dockerfile` and the `docker-compose.yaml` files are in the root of this repository.
+The `dockerfile` and the `docker-compose.yml` files are in the root of this repository.

-> NOTE: the `docker-compose.yaml` file sets different environment variables that could be used to adapt and customized many platform functionalities.
+> NOTE: the `docker-compose.yml` file sets different environment variables that could be used to adapt and customized many platform functionalities.

 If you want a CKAN instance up and running, follow these steps.

 1. Clone this repo: `git clone https://github.com/italia/dati-ckan-docker.git` (if you want to clone the repo in a folder other than `dati-ckan-docker/` add the name you want after the previous command, ie. `git clone https://github.com/italia/dati-ckan-docker.git my_custom_folder`)
 2. Enter in created folder: `cd dati-ckan-docker/` (or the name you have chosen in previous step, ie. `cd my_custom_folder/`)
-3. Initialize submodules: `git submodule update --init --recursive`
-4. Run all containers: `docker-compose up -d` (if you want to check logs run `docker-compose logs -f`)
+3. Pull and run all containers: `docker-compose up`

-Now you can open the CKAN home [http://localhost:5000](http://localhost:5000) and login with the provided credentials.
+After a while you can open the CKAN home [http://localhost:5000](http://localhost:5000) and login with the provided credentials.

 The following default credentials can be used to access the portal